 If discussion does not resolve matters or is not appropriate (for example, in the event of serious shortcomings), the University procedures for dealing with work or conduct issues should be followed.
 In summary, these involve:

-- a formal meeting, at which the probationer may be accompanied, to discuss the problem (a template invitation letter PRO7 is available on the right hand side of the page);
+- a formal meeting, at which the employee may be accompanied, by a union representative or by a colleague of their choice from within the University, to discuss the problem (a template invitation letter PRO7 is available on the right hand side of the page).
+The employee must be informed beforehand what the concerns are;

 - where appropriate, a formal warning with a timed improvement plan (a template letter PRO8 is available on the right hand side of the page, as are sample templates for recording agreed actions (PRO3 and PRO4);